YaroslavPolishchuk/TestTask/ReadME.md

-As a task i got a png img, and did html page using bootstrap
+As a task i got a png img, and did html page using bootstrap.
+Also task included to make DB structure.